 Why Four-Leaf Clovers Are Considered Lucky

-Whether you’re a fan of the Boston Celtics, or just have a countdown to St. Patrick’s Day on your calendar, you’re definitely aware of the shamrock, or three-leafed clover, and all it represents: Ireland, Celtic heritage, green beer (maybe not that last one).
-But when it comes to the famously lucky four-leaf clover, the meaning gets more complicated and the legends are many.
-Watch out for these St. Patrick’s Day “facts” that are actually false.
+Whether you’re a fan of the Boston Celtics or just have a countdown to St. Patrick’s Day on your calendar, you’re definitely aware of the shamrock (a.k.a. the three-leafed clover) and all it represents: Ireland, Celtic heritage and, of course, a fun St. Patrick’s Day tradition and symbol.
+But when it comes to the shamrock’s famously lucky relative, the four-leaf clover, its meaning gets more complicated.
+While we are talking about luck, find out how winning a coin flip has nothing to do with it.

 One legend has it that the luck factor comes from Eve herself.
-As Adam and Eve were leaving the Garden of Eden, Eve apparently plucked a single four-leafed clover as a souvenir of paradise, and this religious connection has led to them being considered lucky ever since.
+As Adam and Eve were leaving the Garden of Eden, Eve is said to have plucked a single four-leafed clover as a souvenir of paradise, and this religious connection has led to them being considered lucky ever since.
 The Celts considered four-leaf clovers to have magical powers of protection, able to ward off evil and bad luck.
 It was also believed that carrying a clover allowed the bearer to see fairies.
-Celtic fairies were dangerous little creatures who might play deadly tricks or steal your children, so carrying a clover meant that you could take evasive action if you spotted one!
-This is why we wear green on St. Patrick’s Day.
+Celtic fairies were dangerous little creatures who might play deadly tricks or steal your children, so carrying a clover meant that you could take evasive action if you spotted one.
+By the way, did you know that this is why we wear green on St. Patrick’s Day?

-Another legend says that when St. Patrick brought Christianity to ancient Ireland, he used the three-leafed shamrock to explain the Holy Trinity: one leaf represented the Father, the next the Son, and the third the Holy Ghost.
+Another legend says that when St. Patrick brought Christianity to ancient Ireland, he used the three-leafed shamrock to explain the Holy Trinity: one leaf represented the Father, the next the Son and the third the Holy Ghost.
 However, the belief that four-leaf clovers are lucky may have already existed among the Celtic peoples, probably because of the proliferation of clovers in Ireland, and the rarity of finding one with four leaves.
 Many Celtic traditions were blended with the new religion over the years, and the importance of the clover was one of them.
-The four-leaf clover meaning became intertwined with Christianity so that the first three leaves came to represent faith, hope, love, and the fourth leaf, God’s grace, or luck!
-The story of how St. Patrick became synonymous with a drinking holiday has little to do with luck, and a lot to do with Americans.
+The four-leaf clover meaning became intertwined with Christianity so that the first three leaves came to represent faith, hope and love, and the fourth leaf, God’s grace or luck.

 Why do four-leaf clovers exist?